R3Conclave/conclave-core-sdk/docs/docs/threads.md

-# Using threads with enclaves
+# Using threads in enclaves

+## Writing thread safe enclaves

+Writing a thread safe enclave is no different to writing any other thread safe code in Java, with one exception.
+Whilst all the same concurrency tools and utilities are available, you must opt-in to multi-threading.
+If you don't then all threads that enter the enclave will synchronize on the enclave object lock and execute serially.
+To opt in, override the `isThreadSafe` method and return true.

+This is a safety mechanism.
+It would be easy to write an enclave that isn't thread safe without thinking about it, perhaps because the additional performance isn't important.
+That would be hard to notice as anyone reading the code would be looking for the absence of something rather than its presence.
+The host could then multi-thread the enclave without it being prepared for that and corrupt your application-level data structures in ways that might be exploitable.
+When you return true from `isThreadSafe` you're asserting to Conclave that you've taken care to ensure your `receiveFromUntrustedHost` and `receiveMail` methods can handle concurrent execution, so it's safe for Conclave to stop locking the enclave itself.
+By requiring an opt-in it becomes visible to other developers and code reviewers, thus reminding them that the code needs to be thread safe.

-## The enclave current context ##
+## The enclave current context

 When your code is running inside an enclave the CPU maintains a lot of state about your code and potentially your private data.
 This information is all security contained within the boundary of the SGX enclave: Code outside the enclave cannot peek into the enclave CPU state to try to see these secrets.

-This 'state' information, along with other private information such as the current stack contents is called the 'current context'.
+This state information along with other private information such as the current stack contents is called the _current context_.

 Now, when a host application calls into an enclave, the host itself has a current context.
 We could feasibly use the host current context within the enclave as the host isn't hiding secrets from the enclave.
 However,